 Perhaps for political correctness, Google Maps does not warn you about speed trap and police road blocks.
 If you are a 100% law-abiding citizen, these features in Waze probably mean nothing to you.

 Google Maps integrates with Android better

 You can create Google Maps “shortcuts” on your Android home screen.
 These shortcuts can point to any destination you select.
 Hence, you can route to your favorite destination in just one tap.
 This is very convenient.
 I don’t understand why Waze developers do not include such a simple feature.
 All Waze provides is a home screen widget that shows you the time to reach home.
 It’s very limiting.

 By default, Google Assistant uses Maps to navigate.
 If you are as addicted to voice commands as I am, you would appreciate the ability to get anywhere just by uttering commands instead of typing.
 Waze has recently introduced some integration with Google Assistant, but it only works if you already has Waze open.

 Winner: Google Maps

-It's a tie.
-You don't have to choose just one, fortunately.
+It’s a tie.
+But you don’t have to choose just one, fortunately.
 You can have both Waze and Google Maps installed.
 Both are excellent navigation apps.
 The key is know when to use what During non-rush hours, both apps offer similar routes.
 In this case, I tend to use Google Maps more often, because I can easily access my routes from my Android home screen.
-If it's 5pm, I wouldn't rely on just one app.
+If it’s 5pm, I wouldn’t rely on just one app.
 I would check both for the best route.